BlerinaMulliqi/homework-1/README.md

 What does "Accessibility" mean in the context of web development?
 The accessibility of a website to all people, regardless of disability type or severity of impairment.

 What types of people does accessibility concern?
+People with disabilities

-What is one tool you can use to verify the accessibility of your websites?
+What is one tool you can use to verify the accessibility of your websites? https://www.w3.org/WAI/ER/tools/

 ### 19. head / body